Bea Smith (Wentworth): Storylines

 In Season 3 Bea is sentenced to life without parole for the murder of Brayden Holt.
 When she returns from her trial we find out that the Governor Joan Ferguson is taking away all the privileges, even smoking.
-Bea gets sloted for ordering a smoke strike.
+Bea gets slotted for ordering a smoke strike.
 While in the slot she writes a red X which means fire and now on the other side of the tray.
 Maxine gets the tray and puts Bea's plan into action.
 The women grab mattresses and liquid that react with fire.
 Maxine starts the fire.
 A group of masked inmates take Vera hostage and manage to break Bea out of solitary.
 Bea heads to the exercise yard where she says to Joan, "you don't run this prison.
 I do."

 In the episode Failing Upwards, Bea makes agreements with Ferguson about the consequences of the riot, drugs and privileges.
 Bea also gets the women pizza for breakfast.
 Bea finds out that Harry was murdered.
 Bea also burns Boomer's hands on the steam-press.

-In the episode Righteous Acts, Jodie was told by Joan to shiv Bea otherwise she keep torturing her.
+In the episode Righteous Acts, Jodie is told by Joan to shiv Bea otherwise she will keep torturing her.
 Jodie stabs Bea during a game of Basketball in the exercise yard.

 In the episode Evidence, Joan sends Bea to the psychiatric ward after Joan hires a goon to attack her in Wentworth.
 Bea is apparently in the exercise yard saying that a man who was neither an inmate or a screw attacked her near the boiler room.

 In the Episode Blood and Fire, Joan Ferguson lights Wentworth on fire and gets trapped with Doreen's baby Joshua, Franky and Bea turn around and go looking for Jess and Joshua, they find them in a rubbish Area, the ceiling starts collapsing with Bea, Joshua, Franky and Ferguson trapped inside.
 Bea climbs through the vent while holding Joshua and exits the building.
 Bea gives Doreen Anderson her baby and then runs back inside to save Franky and Will Jackson runs in after her.
 Will and Bea manage to push the door open and Bea grabs Franky and tells Will to leave Joan there but Will grabs her and brings her out.
 The place burns down with Jess inside but everybody else gets out.

 During season 4 we see Bea's struggle as she faces a life in prison without a purpose.
 On one hand, we see her emotional turmoil as she begins to self-harm, while also having to deal with 'The Freak' and Kaz Proctor as inmates.
-On the other hand, we see Bea let her guard down and slowly let herself fall in love with Allie Novak, a member of Kaz' crew.
+On the other hand, we see Bea let her guard down and slowly let herself fall in love with Allie Novak, a member of Kaz's crew.
 Joan notices this and uses it against her, unsuccessfully trying to drown Bea and then by giving Allie a near fatal hotshot.